emmabostian/developer-portfolios/CONTRIBUTING.md

 As a note, use the present tense for your commit messages (i.e. `Add` instead of `Added`).

-10. If you would want to add/remove changes to previous commit, add the files as in Step 5 earlier, and use `git commit --amend` or `git commit --amend --no-edit` (for keeping the same commit message).
+10. If you would want to add/remove changes to a previous commit, add the files as in Step 5 earlier, and use `git commit --amend` or `git commit --amend --no-edit` (for keeping the same commit message).

 11. Push your commits to your GitHub Fork: `git push origin add/your-name`